jorgego11/fabric-to-IBP-migration/migrateOrganizations/README.md

 ### Confirm Orderer Network Connectivity

 The new orderer node just created must be able to connect to the other orderer nodes in the source network.
 One way to do this is by defining hostAliases in the deployment yaml file of the new orderer node.
+Note that although this is possible in IBP v2.1.3, future IBP versions may disallow this practice.

 This is a sample hostAliases definition:

 ```
   hostAliases: